fabienjuif/react-redux-codelab/README.md

     * Deploy the application on your own account

 ## Get tools
-You should install these tools to your browser, these are must-haves:
+You should install these tools to your browser, these are must-haves (but are optionals):
   * [google-chrome](https://www.google.fr/chrome/browser/desktop/)
   * [redux-devtools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd)
   * [react-devtools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi)